All Episodes

 Take that check to the bank and cash it.

-This is a scare.
+This is a scam.

-I I I agree a hundred percent, Geraldo.
+I agree 100%, Geraldo.

-It's gone on forever.
+This has gone on forever.

-The collusion thing is blue baloney, it's collusion illusion.
+The collusion thing is baloney.

-I'm going to finish my thought about the uh, you know, Maxine Waters And responding to this radical provocation.
+But, Sean, I'm not going to let you go without wanting to finish my thought about the, you know, Maxine Waters and responding to this radical provocation.

-They tied uh the f heavily favored Pittsburgh Steelers.
+They tied the heavily favored Pittsburgh Steelers.

-But more importantly, I sat next to Jim Brown, the legendary number 32, the greatest uh Cleveland Brown ever.
+But more importantly, I sat next to Jim Brown, the legendary number 32, the greatest Cleveland Brown ever.

-Uh, and we talked.
+And we talked.

-I thanked Jim for his support of the president for his going past the old tribal lines and reaching out to the president as Tiger Woods has, as Kanye West has.
+I thanked Jim for his support of the president, for his going past the old tribal lines and reaching out to the president as Tiger Woods has, as Kanye West has.

 That's the secret for the president.

-He should wrap himself in Tiger Woods and Jim Brown and Geraldo Rivera and Kanye West and people that uh considered uh, you know, uh people who have uh a kind of a following in the progressive community and show that this guy can tick that vote up in the African American community and tell you one thing I'd I I wish all everybody would get involved, and maybe people don't want my participation in it, but I just like to see the violence in Chicago stop.
+He should wrap himself in Tiger Woods and Jim Brown and Geraldo Rivera and Kanye West and people that are considered people who have a kind of a following in the progressive community and show that this guy can tick that vote up in the African-American community.

 We can start there.